Have You Suffered a Traumatic Brain Injury?

 Traumatic Brain Injury x ray

 Caused by a bump, blow or jolt to the head or by a penetrating head injury, TBIs disrupt the normal function of the brain.
-Mild TBIs, otherwise known as concussions or mild head trauma, result in a “brief” change in mental status (some sort of confused or disoriented state) or loss of consciousness, and account for about 75% of traumatic brain injuries.
-(CDC)
+Mild TBIs, otherwise known as concussions or mild head trauma, result in a “brief” change in mental status (some sort of confused or disoriented state) or loss of consciousness, and account for between 70% and 90% of traumatic brain injuries.

 • Thinking (memory and reasoning, ability to think clearly)